-We are authorized to issue up to 200,000,000 shares of common stock, par value \$0.0001 per share, and 50,000,000 shares of preferred stock.
-As of December 31, 2021, there were 14,530,126 shares of common stock issued and outstanding and 2,061 shareholders of record.
+We are authorized to issue up to 800,000,000 shares of common stock, par value \$0.0001 per share, and 50,000,000 shares of preferred stock.
+As of December 31, 2022, there were 20,243,509 shares of common stock issued and outstanding and 2,937 shareholders of record.
 The number of record holders does not include persons who held shares of our common stock in "street name" accounts through brokers, banks and other financial institutions.
-As of December 31, 2021, there were 251 shares of our Series A Preferred Stock issued and outstanding, 1,443 shares of our Series B Preferred Stock issued and outstanding and 500,756 shares of our Series C Preferred Stock issued and outstanding, with one shareholder of record of each such series of our preferred stock.
+As of December 31, 2022, there were 251 shares of our Series A Preferred Stock issued and outstanding, 1,443 shares of our Series B Preferred Stock issued and outstanding and 500,756 shares of our Series C Preferred Stock issued and outstanding, with one shareholder of record of Series A, Series B and Series C of our preferred stock.
+During the year ended December 31, 2022, the Company issued 1,058 shares of Series D preferred stock.
+As of December 31, 2022, 1,058 shares of Series D preferred stock are issued and outstanding with seven shareholders of record.